 Don't expect Jack Bauer to show up and save the say this time, though.
 Straight Outta Compton's Corey Hawkins is the man with 24 hours to team up with CTU and take down a terrorist cell - before they can hunt him down and take him out for organising the black ops taskforce that killed their leader.

-Episodes start airing later this year, but there's no word on whether any broadcasters or streaming services on our shores will be picking this up.
+Episodes start airing later this year, but there's no word on whether a UK broadcaster or streaming service will be snapping it up for us Brits.

 StarCraft 2 gets Abathur